Search for Ultralight Dark Matter with Quantum Magnetometry in the Earth's Cavity

+{\it \textbf {Introduction}.} Cosmological observations indicate that only about 16\% of the universe's total matter is baryonic.
+While the Standard Model of particle physics accurately describes this component, the nature of the remaining $\sim$84\%—the enigmatic dark matter—remains a fundamental problem at the intersection of particle physics, cosmology, and astrophysics \cite{Bertone:2010zza}.
+Consequently, ultralight dark matter (ULDM) candidates now arise from extensions to the Standard Model, such as axions, axion-like particles, and dark photons \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Nelson:2011sf,Arias:2012az,Jaeckel:2012mjv}.
 The axion, originally proposed to solve the strong-CP problem in quantum chromodynamics \cite{Peccei:1977hh}, also emerges naturally in high-energy frameworks such as string theory and extra-dimensional models \cite{Arvanitaki:2009fg,Svrcek:2006yi, Abel:2008ai}.
 Another promising candidate, the dark photon, provides a portal to the dark sector through kinetic mixing with the Standard Model photon \cite{Holdom:1985ag, Dienes:1996zr, Abel:2006qt, Goodsell:2009xc, Nelson:2011sf}.
 A key cosmological virtue of these ultralight fields is that they can be produced in the early universe via non-thermal mechanisms, naturally accounting for the observed dark matter relic density \cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah, Nelson:2011sf, Arias:2012az, Graham:2015rva}.